-The club meets from September to March. on the second Thursday in the month. in the Village Hall.at 7.30pm with speakers on various subjects.
+The club meets from September to March on the second Thursday in the month.
+Meetings, with speakers on various subjects, are in the Village Hall, LN8 3LD, at 7pm for a 7.30pm start

 Officers ~ Membership